influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/graph.md

   - **Y Axis**: Show all points with the same y value along the x-axis.
   - **X & Y Axis**: Show only the point currently being hovered over.

+###### X Axis
+- **Generate X-Axis Tick Marks**: Select the method to generate x-axis tick marks:
+  - **Auto**: Select to automatically generate tick marks.
+  - **Custom**: To customize the number of x-axis tick marks, select this option, and then enter the following:
+    - **Total Tick Marks**: Enter the total number of ticks to display.
+    - **Start Tick Marks At**: Enter the value to start ticks at.
+    - **Tick Mark Interval**: Enter the interval in between each tick.

 ###### Y Axis
 - **Y Axis Label**: Label for the y-axis.
 - **Y Axis Prefix**: Prefix to be added to y-value.
 - **Y Axis Suffix**: Suffix to be added to y-value.
+- **Generate Y-Axis Tick Marks**: Select the method to generate y-axis tick marks:
+  - **Auto**: Select to automatically generate tick marks.
+  - **Custom**: To customize the number of y-axis tick marks, select this option, and then enter  the following:
+    - **Total Tick Marks**: Enter the total number of ticks to display.
+    - **Start Tick Marks At**: Enter the value to start ticks at.
+    - **Tick Mark Interval**: Enter the interval in between each tick.
 - **Y Axis Domain**: The y-axis value range.
   - **Auto**: Automatically determine the value range based on values in the data set.
   - **Custom**: Manually specify the minimum y-axis value, maximum y-axis value, or range by including both.